Smith Plastic Surgery Logo.

 So abdominoplasty does three things: it reshapes the underlying framework of the abdomen to improve shape and contour, it removes excess fat deposits which may be present, and it removes excess loose skin to improve the overall contour, appearance and shape of the abdomen.

-During your consultation, top rated plastic surgeon Dr. Smith will discuss with you each area of your abdomen which concerns you.
+During your consultation, top-rated plastic surgeon Dr. Smith will discuss with you each area of your abdomen that concerns you.
 He will explain specifically which of the components of abdominoplasty will be necessary to achieve the best contour, and show you the type of changes you can expect.
-For a tummy tuck in Houston Texas contact us today.
+For a tummy tuck in Houston, Texas, contact us today.

 Limitations

-Other risks common to all surgical procedures such as bleeding, infection and scar tissue formation occur in a very small percentage of cases.
-We will give you more detailed information about these and other rare risks in our written information, and encourage you to discuss any which concern you during your consultation.
+Other risks common to all surgical procedures, such as bleeding, infection and scar tissue formation, occur in a very small percentage of cases.
+We will give you more detailed information about these and other rare risks in our written information, and encourage you to discuss any concerns you have during your consultation.

 The Operation